 Calibrating tail risk

-Standard risk management relies on past volatility of price changes, historic correlation, and assumptions regarding outliers of price changes beyond normal ranges.
+Standard risk management relies on past volatility of price changes, historical correlation, and assumptions regarding outliers of price changes beyond normal ranges.
 On this basis, the majority of portfolios of liquid financial instruments is managed based on some form of Value-at-Risk (VaR) model, a statistical estimate of a loss threshold that will only be exceeded with a low probability.

 Unfortunately, past volatility is not always a helpful gauge for financial markets risk.
 Volatility is merely the magnitude of historic price fluctuations, while risk is the probability and scope of future permanent losses (view post here).
 The two are not equivalent and may even become opposites.
 In particular, reliance on historic volatility can create an illusion of predictability that gives rise to carelessness in specific markets.
 Indeed, low volatility itself is often a cause of excessive leverage and crowded positioning and hence conducive to subsequent outsized market movements.
-One example can be seen in heavily managed currencies which may appear to have low historical volatility, a situation that can suddenly change when there are regime shifts.

 Therefore, it is helpful to go beyond conventional risk metrics when assessing and calibrating the risk of large outlier events (“tail risk”):

 - Risk estimation should include expert assessment with subjective and non-quantifiable elements.
 For example, the risks and consequences of political upheavals, monetary policy regime breaks, or first-time sovereign defaults are not typically quantifiable through price history.
 A broad assessment of risk always requires a broad perspective, common sense, and an open mind.